 Oldest building in Brugg and symbol of the city.
 It is located on the northern edge of the old town, right next to the bridge that gave the city its name.

 The tower was built in the last quarter of the 12th century and was probably built by Count Albrecht III. von Habsburg.
-In 1238 the Black Tower was first mentioned in documents.
+The Black Tower was first mentioned in a document in 1238.